 Americans and many others can visit these countries for up to 90 days out of any 180 without a visa.

-In the future, the EITAS system–essentially an e-visa procured by filling out paperwork online before traveling–will come into effect for the Schengen Area.
-It is currently slated to begin in November 2023.
+In the future, the ETIAS system–essentially an e-visa procured by filling out paperwork online before traveling, which will cost a nominal 7 Euro–will come into effect for the Schengen Area.

-Other countries–like the UK, Croatia, and Romania, for example–are not part of this system, but if you come from a country with a strong passport, you likely won’t need a visa there either.
+Other countries–like the UK, Montenegro, and Romania, for example–are not part of this system, but if you come from a country with a strong passport, you likely won’t need a visa there either.

 A few nearby places that might be on your radar, like Turkey, require an e-visa for Americans to enter.

 Step 3: Shop for flights (and be as flexible as possible).

 Once you have a list of your most-wanted travel destinations and have confirmed you’re clear to travel, it’s time to shop for your flights to Europe!

 We recommend being as flexible as possible during this process, either with your travel dates, your destinations, or ideally, both.